10 Best Lord of the Rings Board Games 2024

 Should you buy The Lord of the Rings?

-It’s not a question of whether you should buy the game, but more of “can you buy it”.
-Over 20 years have passed since it was released and it’s not in production anymore, obviously.
+It’s not a question of whether you should buy the game, but more of “Can you buy it”.
+Over 20 years have passed since it was released and it’s not in production anymore.
 The only way to obtain it is by finding a second-hand version.

-I recommend it for collectors and/or if you can get a good deal on it.
+I suggest getting it if you are a collector and/or if you can get a good deal on it.

 9. Risk: The Lord of the Rings Trilogy Edition